 What Is Baroque Art?

 Baroque Art was pioneered by noteworthy painters, architects, and sculptors who brought the visual power of art to the masses.
-There were many important figures for the Baroque period.
+There were many important figures in the Baroque period.
 For example, artists like Caravaggio, who portrayed strong realism in his paintings, the Carracci brothers and their Bolognese School, which sought to move away from the art of Mannerism (the art period after the Renaissance), and Giacomo Della Porta, an Italian architect.
 We will look at these artists and their contributions to the Baroque style in greater detail below.

 Baroque Art Characteristics and Techniques